cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-Knowing the properties of JavaScript functions, I had a déjà vu while learning Scala, because Scala functions are [objects as well](https://gleichmann.wordpress.com/2010/11/08/functional-scala-functions-as-objects-as-functions/).
-To be fair, everything is an object in Scala.
+Knowing the properties of JavaScript functions, I had a déjà vu while learning Scala, because Scala functions are implemented as [objects as well](https://gleichmann.wordpress.com/2010/11/08/functional-scala-functions-as-objects-as-functions/).
 This is one of the key properties of the language that allows for both object-oriented and functional programming styles.

 {% include responsive_image.html name="scala_code" alt="Scala code" %}

 ## Scala functions

-As Scala functions are actually objects, we can pass function references like any other object references as arguments into functions.
+As Scala functions are treated as objects, we can pass function references like any other object references as arguments into functions.
 It is also possible to store functions as variables and return function references from functions.

 {% capture my_include %}// we can specify an increment function the usual way def increment(value: Int): Int = value + 1